resolritter/library/readme.md

 ## Appendix - Advantagens of actor systems <a name="advantages-of-actor-systems"></a>

-There are many resources online advocating for actor systems, but I hadn't heard those viewpoints before working in this project
+There are many resources describing the advantages of actor models (e.g. the [Akka guide](https://doc.akka.io/docs/akka/current/typed/guide/introduction.html) goes in-depth on the whole topic), but I hadn't heard of the following highlights before working in this project

-- **Decoupling**: the actor model encourages one to model around simple structures which can easily be sent across threads, as opposed to massive objects which host a lot of context and might hold dependencies to non-thread-safe elements.
+- **Message-first**: the actor model encourages one to model around simple plain old structures which can be sent easily across threads, as opposed to massive objects which host a lot of context and might hold dependencies to non-thread-safe elements.
 - **Logging**: since execution is driven through messages, it's extremely easy to catpure the flow of execution at the message handler instead of remebering to add custom log directives at arbitrary points in the code.
 - **Inspectable**: even if a component suddenly breaks before it's replied to, the lingering message will still likely offer some insight given that execution is driven by the data within them, instead of being arbitrarily spread through the execution of the main thread, which is liable to failure.